pauljeffrey/patient_progress_tracker/README.md

 ## Overview

 This application helps therapists analyze patient progress across therapy sessions.
 It includes:
-- A backend for processing therapy session files and generating insights.
+- A backend for processing therapy session files, scoring and weighting symptoms over sessions and generating insights.
 - A frontend for visualizing diagnosis, symptom tracking, and cumulative progress.

 ## Features